mgelvoleo/aws-ansible-deploy/README.md

 # How to deploy EC2 instances using Ansible

-## Step 1
+## Step 1 Install ansible, PIP, Boto module

-Install Ansible, Pip, Boto3 module
+* Install Ansible, Pip, and Boto3 module on your system.

-Make IAM role and attach in controller instances
+## Step 2 Make IAM role and attach in controller instances

+* Create an IAM role and attach it to the controller instances you will be using.

-Create an inventory file and directory
+### Step 3 Create an inventory file and directory

+* Open a terminal and execute the following commands:

 ```sudo mkdir /etc/ansible```

 ```sudo vi /etc/ansible/hosts```

+* This will create the directory /etc/ansible and open the hosts file using the vi text editor.

-Add the below two lines in the end of the file:
+### Step 4: Add the Following Two Lines at the End of the hosts File
 [localhost]
 local

+* Add the above lines to the end of the hosts file and save the changes.

+### Step 5 create playbooks folder and go inside

+* Execute the following commands:

 ```
 cd ~